-Several trends affect German VET and the apprenticeship system in particular.
+Several long-term trends affect German VET and the apprenticeship system in particular.
 Among those the decrease in school graduates, the increased interest of school graduates to enrol in higher education and mismatches in supply and demand can be considered as most important ones.

 - Improvement of the transition into the dual apprenticeship system

 - Modernisation of VET and of the revision procedure for training regulations